Twicefred/Writing/Cozy Detective/Detective Story.md

 Levi's body was discovered in the dining room.
 While an autopsy hadn't been performed, Robert assumed the cause of death was being crushed beneath the chandelier. '*That would mean the killer is likely someone in the mansion household,*' Robert thought.
 At the very least, someone on the inside was a co-conspirator.
 He'd need a list of staff members to speak to, but where to begin?

 "The only thing I can think of, is a fight Levi got into with Sebastian a month ago," Maximilian said, leaning forward in the sofa.
-A fight.
-That was a start.
+A fight?
+That was a place to start.

 "What was it about?"

 "I can't remember, I don't think it was very serious.
 Sebastian is a tad hot-headed, so it doesn't surprise me.
-I only learned of it second hand when Fernando mentioned it to me."
+I only learned of it second-hand when Florian mentioned it to me."

 "And who is Sebastian?"
 Robert asked, pulling a weathered notebook from his coat pocket.

 "He's my personal trainer and dietician," Maximilian said.
 "I take my health seriously, and Sebastian is the very best in the business."

-Robert looked at the lion sitting in front of him. '*There is no way this guy follows advice from a PT,*' He thought.
+Robert looked at the lion sitting in front of him. '*There's no way this guy follows advice from a PT,*' He thought.
 Maximilian did not look like a man who spent any significant time in a gym.
 The way in which he filled out his tweed jacket testified to a love of good food and good living.
 Robert didn't mind the lion's looks, he was quite a striking figure, but why tell such an obvious lie?

 "Where might I find him?"